localvoid/ivi/packages/ivi/README.md

 There are many different optimization goals and we need to find a balanced solution.
 Here is a list of different optimization goals (in random order) that we should be focusing on:

-- Application code size
+- Application code size (reduce compilation output, composable primitives, tree-shakeable and minifiable APIs)
 - Library code size
 - Time to render first interactive page
 - Creating DOM nodes
 - Updating DOM nodes
+- Initialization of internal state
 - Cleaning up internal state
 - Memory usage
 - Garbage collection
 - Composition patterns performance (components, conditional rendering, transclusion, fragments, dynamic attributes, etc)
 - Reduce [impact of polymorphism](http://benediktmeurer.de/2018/03/23/impact-of-polymorphism-on-component-based-frameworks-like-react/)
-- Increase probability that executed code is JITed (usually depends on the application code size)
+- Increase probability that executed code is JITed (reuse the same code path for initial rendering and updates - Virtual DOM, modern fine-grained DOM binding solutions like Surplus/Solid and modern incremental DOM solutions like Angular ivy)

 ### Performance Benchmarks